More Than Fight-or-Flight: Uncovering the Tend-and-Befriend Stress Response

 Masculine and Feminine Styles

-Daniel Siegel points out that “developmental studies have focused on the gender differences in relationships among friends during the school years.”
-He continues to explain that “in general, these studies find ‘masculine’ and ‘feminine’ styles that most boys and girls, respectively, seem to exhibit.”
-Siegel describes the differences this way, “the masculine style has been defined as a form of mutual assertion of individuals’ talents and skills.
+“In general, these studies find ‘masculine’ and ‘feminine’ styles that most boys and girls, respectively, seem to exhibit.
+The masculine style has been defined as a form of mutual assertion of individuals’ talents and skills.
 Boys’ interest in athletic prowess is one example of shared assertion.
-This strategy leads to a “fight-or-flight” response pattern.
+This strategy leads to a ‘fight-or-flight’ response pattern.
 The feminine style has been described as one of mutual empathy; girls’ interactions with each other tend to focus on shared expression and resonance with each other’s emotional experiences” (Siegel, 2020).

 Importantly, we must remember that these findings point to tendencies, not inevitable differences.

-Stress and reaction to stress to rebalance our biological systems is largely an operation of hormones.
-Since male and female bodies operate differently in hormonal secretion, it makes intuitive sense that genders may play a role in stress responses.
-However, we should view these differences as a general categorization and not an immovable barrier.
-Socialization, along with individual biological differences, also contribute to our ultimate response to stress.
-Siegel elaborates on this, writing, “clearly, however, many girls have elements of the masculine style, and many boys have elements of the feminine style.
-Although generalizations of any sort must be carefully examined, it is important to try to understand the genetic, hormonal, developmental, and/or social factors within families and cultures that contribute to such observable gender differences” (Siegel, 2020.
-Kindle location: 4,068).
+Stress and the reaction to stress in order to rebalance our biological systems is largely an operation of hormones.
+Since male and female bodies operate differently in hormonal secretion, it makes intuitive sense that gender may play a role in stress responses.
+However, we should view these differences as a general categorization and not as an immovable barrier.
+Socialization, along with individual biological differences, also contributes to our ultimate response to stress.

 In Dr. Taylor’s later work, she refers more to the human need for affiliation that is activated during times of stress than the earlier hypothesis that male and female responses differ (Taylor, 2006).